AnaAvakimova/AnaAvakimova/README.md

 * API Integration: Integrated external APIs, including OpenAI's GPT-3 and DeepL translation, to enhance the bot's functionality.
 * Environmental Variables: Implemented secure handling of environmental variables for sensitive API keys, following best practices for security.
 * Scheduling: Utilized the 'schedule' library to schedule tasks at specific times, automating the process of fetching and sending news updates.
-* Text Summarization, Language Translation, String Manipulation, Data Structures<p>
+* Text Summarization, Language Translation, String Manipulation, Data Structures
+* Guthub: Enhanced knowledge in github, such as creating branches, merging branches, started to use formalized approach to writing commits<p>